borisgusev/interactive_image_labeling/README.md

-# classifier_training
+# ImageLabeling
-small tool to annotate data and train xgboost classifiers
+small Jupyter widget to manually label images, for example to label good and bad segmentation

 ## How to use

-1. Get a CSV with two columns (raw and mask) of your training data
+1. Get a CSV or pandas.DataFrame with a row per set of images to be displayed (e.g. a column with raw images and a column with masks)
-2. Change the paths in annotate/tool.ipynb, change the classes, etc ...
+2. Create the widget: `w = LabelingWidget.from_csv('images.csv', labels=['good', 'bad'])` or `w = LabelingWidget(df, labels=['good', 'bad'])`
-3. Run the notebook
+3. Run the widget: `w.start()`
-4. Run the last cell independently whenever you want to save your labels
+4. Label accordingly
-5. Finally, in train_classifier.ipynb change the classes and all the things you would like to change and run.
+5. When finished, either save results to csv `w.save_to_csv("new_file.csv")` or read the df directly with `w.result`